Please note: Advertised UCF prices are reviewed annually by the ACT Government and are subject to change without notice.

-To be eligible for an ACT training contract you must:
+To be eligible for an ACT User Choice Funding (UCF) Training Contract you must:

-- An Australian citizen, permanent resident or a New Zealand passport holder who has been a resident in Australia for more than 6 months.
+- Be an Australian citizen, permanent resident or a New Zealand passport holder who has been a resident in Australia for more than 6 months.

-- A person who holds a visa that is identified as being eligible (See page 7 of the ACT Requirements for Apprenticeship Network Providers)
+- Hold a visa that is identified as being eligible (See page 7 of the ACT Requirements for Apprenticeship Network Providers).

-You will need to have the support of your employer/supervisor to undertake the training.
-You can provide them with this flyer for further information about the funding.
+You need to have the support of your employer/supervisor to undertake your training with User Choice Funding.
+We suggest you provide them with this flyer for further information about the funding.

 - Your employer/supervisor must support you to attend the training sessions and allow you time to complete your out of class work.
 This should be considered normal working hours.

-- You and your supervisor/employer must sign a training contract (Your Apprenticeship Network Provider will contact you to arrange this in person) and a training plan
+- You and your supervisor/employer must sign a User Choice Funding Training Contract.
+Sarina Russo Apprenticeships will contact you to arrange this.

 - You will need to have access to appropriate supervision while undertaking your study (for example supervised by someone who holds the qualification or has equivalent experience).